 At the time we acquired OneBeacon, we determined that its loss reserves related to asbestos and environmental liabilities were inadequate.
-In connection with our acquisition of OneBeacon, OneBeacon acquired full risk transfer coverage from National Indemnity Company, under which National Indemnity Company assumes substantially all liability for losses up to \$2.5 billion (net of reinsurance) in old asbestos and environmental claims, and, as of March 31, 2002, it has exhausted approximately \$1.8 billion of this coverage.
+In connection with our acquisition of OneBeacon, OneBeacon acquired full risk transfer coverage from National Indemnity Company for up to \$2.5 billion (net of reinsurance) in old asbestos and environmental claims, and, as of March 31, 2002, it has exhausted approximately \$1.8 billion of this coverage.
 Our reserves for asbestos and environmental losses as of March 31, 2002 represent management's best estimate of our ultimate liability based on information available as of such date.
 However, as case law expands, OneBeacon may be subject to asbestos and environmental losses beyond amounts intended when policies were originally written.
 We cannot reasonably estimate at the present time loss reserve additions arising from any such future unfavorable case law interpretations and we cannot be sure that our allocated loss reserves, plus our remaining capacity under the National Indemnity cover, will be sufficient to cover additional liability arising from unfavorable developments in case law.